 Q: Does it make any difference if I use the TOEFL or IELTS scores when applying for the PhD programme?

-A: No, although we prefer that you take the TOEFL test and ensure that the test result is sent directly to the department.
+A: We accept the results form both tests, although we prefer that you take the TOEFL test and ensure that the test result is sent directly to the department.

 Q: To whom should my academic references send their letters of recommendations?

 A: Please, do not send any letters of recommendations if not asked to.
 We will contact the academic references for the most interesting applicants ourselves and ask for their letters of recommendations.

 Q: Should I approach potential supervisors for research opportunities before applying for the PhD programme?

 A: No, you should not do that.
 All admitted students are matched with their supervisors at the end of the first year in the PhD programme.

 Q: Does the department fund all applicants who are accepted to the PhD programme?

 A: Yes, if you are accepted to the PhD programme, you will receive either a monthly salary (12 months per year) or a stipend.
 All first-year students in the PhD programme will receive a salary.
 There are no tuition fees.
 The salary/stipend covers the costs for accommodation and living costs.